maurges/every-rust-gui-library/notes.md

 "When working with large sets of inputs, you might be quickly tired of creating use_state for each value" they say, and then provide no solution.
 Lol.

+I reread this while fixing merge conflicts, and here are some things I now believe different:
+- Type confusion is not just in properties, it's also in events.
+- Both here and in fltk I pass state with rc-refcell, and call redraws by hand.
+  Where are the upsides of using this?

 ## Dominator